vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The relative path to the host, cluster, or resource pool in which to deploy the VCH.

-If the vCenter Server instance on which you are deploying a VCH only includes a single instance of a standalone host or  cluster, `vic-machine create` automatically detects and uses those resources.
-If you are deploying to an ESXi host that has no resource pools, `vic-machine create` automatically uses the default resource pool.
-In these cases, you do not need to specify a compute resource when you run `vic-machine create`.
+If the vCenter Server instance on which you are deploying a VCH only includes a single instance of a standalone host or a cluster, `vic-machine create` automatically detects and uses those resources.
+In this case, you do not need to specify a compute resource when you run `vic-machine create`.
+If you are deploying to an ESXi host and you do not specify `--compute-resource`, `vic-machine create` automatically uses the default resource pool.

-You specify the `compute-resource` option in the following circumstances:
+You specify the `--compute-resource` option in the following circumstances:

 - A vCenter Server instance includes multiple instances of standalone hosts or clusters, or a mixture of standalone hosts and clusters.
-- An ESXi host includes multiple resource pools.
 - You want to deploy the VCH to a specific resource pool in your environment.

-If you do not specify the `compute-resource` option and multiple possible resources exist, or if you specify an invalid resource name, `vic-machine create` fails and suggests valid targets for `compute-resource` in the failure message.
+If you do not specify the `--compute-resource` option and multiple possible resources exist, or if you specify an invalid resource name, `vic-machine create` fails and suggests valid targets for `--compute-resource` in the failure message.

 * To deploy to a specific resource pool on an ESXi host, specify the name of the resource pool: <pre>--compute-resource  <i>resource_pool_name</i></pre>
 * To deploy to a vCenter Server instance that has more than one standalone host that are not part of a cluster, specify the IPv4 address or fully qualified domain name (FQDN) of the target host:<pre>--compute-resource <i>host_address</i></pre>